danvixent/query/README.md

 # query
-An SQL query builder package for Go.
+A SQL query builder package for Go.